-A few days ago I commented in the Shopping for Savings BlogFrog community (if you haven’t joined us yet, please do!) that I was planning to share some information about Pinterest.
+A few days ago I commented in the Shopping for Savings BlogFrog community that I was planning to share some information about Pinterest.
 Most of those who responded either didn’t know what Pinterest was or didn’t really understand the point.
 I’ve heard more than one person on Facebook in the past few weeks say “I just don’t ‘get’ it”.
 Being confused by it is completely understandable; that’s exactly how I felt when I heard about it a few weeks ago.

 Now, however, I’m in love.
 And maybe just a smidge addicted.